Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 Accept you've got a second set of issues to deal with

 As I said at the top of the article, it's really not fair that these complications can emerge.
 Just try to accept you have more issues to tackle, though you won't realistically embrace that reality right away.
-As a silver lining, learning to deal with difficulties like anger and limiting beliefs is useful for its own sake and will make a positive change to your life all.
+As a silver lining, learning to deal with difficulties like anger and limiting beliefs is useful for its own sake and will help your life overall.

 Some quick ideas for how to handle specific problems:

-- Realize how much your rigid, inaccurate beliefs are holding you back.
+- Try to realize how much your rigid, inaccurate beliefs are holding you back.

 More details here: